Girls are up!

 Surfing in Senegal is practiced by more than the 90% by boys, who got closer to this sport by going to fishing, which is strictly a male activity.

+The core group of girls benefiting from the program is actively breaking gender stereotypes and serving as role models in their community.
 They successfully balance surfing with their studies or jobs.
 While they still manage their responsibilities at home, the support from tutoring enables them to organize their time effectively and plan their tasks.

 When a girl demonstrates such courage, she earns great respect within the surfing community.
 Girls gain self-confidence and feel a sense of belonging to a community where they can teach younger members and learn from their mentors.
 They realize that surfing opens up opportunities for them to seize.